Delayed Momentum Aggregation: Communication-efficient Byzantine-robust Federated Learning with Partial Participation: Proposed Method

-where each $m_i^t$ represents a local momentum estimate, and $\tau(i,t)$ denotes the (possibly stochastic) delay since client $i$’s last update was received.
-This design maintains that \(\Agg(\cdot)\) consistently sees the global Byzantine fraction $\delta < 1/2$, ensuring robustness even with partial participation.
+where each $\bm m_i^t$ represents a local momentum, $\tau(i,t) \coloneqq \min \{ s\geq 0: i \in \gS_{t-s}\}$ denotes the delay since client $i$'s last update, and $\mathcal{P}$ is a (lightweight) preprocessing function that removes implicit momentum effect~\citep{mitliagkas2016asynchrony} from delayed momentum.
+The specific form of $\mathcal{P}$ depends on the underlying algorithm; we provide a concrete example in the following section.
+Delayed momentum aggregation maintains that \(\Agg(\cdot)\) consistently sees the global Byzantine ratio $\delta < 1/2$, ensuring robustness even with partial participation.

+\textbf{Intuition behind the principle} As established in prior works~\citep{karimireddy2021icml, karimireddy2022iclr}, Byzantine robustness requires variance reduction and robust aggregation; accordingly, we retain local momentum and robust aggregators as core components.
+We introduce two key novelties:

+First, we aggregate delayed momentum $\bm m_i^{t - \tau(i,t)}$ from non-sampled clients alongside fresh updates.
+With small stepsizes, the delayed momentum provides a good approximation of the fresh gradient $\nabla f_i(\bm x^t)$ as long as the delay $\tau(i,t)$ is not too large.
+This also helps reduce heterogeneity drift because the robust aggregator consistently receives gradient estimators from all honest clients, not just the sampled ones.
+While methods such as SCAFFOLD~\citep{karimireddy_scaffold_2021} can further mitigate heterogeneity in non-Byzantine settings, they require sharing gradient correction terms that Byzantine clients could corrupt, making them unsuitable here.
+We demonstrate the effectiveness of this in Figure~\ref{fig:cifar_baseline}.

+Second, the preprocessing function $\mathcal{P}$ removes additional variance introduced by the use of delayed momentum $\bm m_i^{t-\tau(i,t)}$.
+This design is motivated by prior work on asynchronous momentum SGD~\citep{mitliagkas2016asynchrony, shi_ordered_2025,giladi2019stability}.

+We consider a specific instantiation of this principle in the next section; however, we believe this simple principle can be applied to other partial participation settings and optimizers as well, which we leave for future work.